Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 • The death of a member of the faculty member’s immediate family, at the discretion of the supervisor

-Immediate family is defined as the spouse, parents, grandparents, brothers, sisters, children and grandchildren of both the faculty member and the spouse and dependants living in the household.
+Immediate family is defined as the spouse, parents, grandparents, brothers, sisters, children, and grandchildren of both the faculty member or the faculty member’s spouse.
 Use of reasonable amounts of leave should not be unreasonably withheld.

 A continuous period of sick leave commences with the first day of absence and includes all subsequent workdays until the faculty member returns to work.
 For this purpose, Saturdays, Sundays, and official holidays observed by the University are not counted unless the faculty member is scheduled to work on such days.
 During any seven-day period, the maximum number of sick leave hours used is 40.

-A faculty member needing to use sick leave should notify his or her supervisor as soon as possible.
+A faculty member needing to use sick leave should notify their supervisor as soon as possible.
 Annual leave may be used after sick leave is exhausted at the discretion of the supervisor.

 At the discretion of the President or the president’s designee, medical certification (written verification from the attending physician) may be required if the faculty member’s absence due to disability exceeds four consecutive days, or if a pattern of absences is documented.
-The faculty member may also be required to submit to a medical examination to be paid by the University.
-If the examination indicates that the faculty member is unable to perform assigned duties, the President or representative may place the faculty member on compulsory disability leave. (http://www.vpfa.fsu.edu/Policies/Personnel/3e.html) Sick leave may be used during any period of compulsory disability leave.
+The faculty member may also be required to submit to a medical examination to be paid for by the University.
+If the examination indicates that the faculty member is unable to perform assigned duties, the President or representative may place the faculty member on compulsory disability leave.
+Sick leave may be used during any period of compulsory disability leave.
+See “Compulsory Leave” section below.

-An annual-leave-accruing faculty member who becomes sick while on approved annual leave may, upon notifying the supervisor, substitute the use of accrued sick leave to cover the period of leave from the time he or she became ill.
+An annual-leave-accruing faculty member who becomes sick while on approved annual leave may, upon notifying the supervisor, substitute the use of accrued sick leave to cover the period of leave if they were ill.

 Transfer of Sick Leave

-Upon re-employment with the University within 100 days, the full balance of accrued sick leave accompanies the faculty member unless he or she has received a lump sum payment for accrued sick leave.
-All unused sick leave is restored to the faculty member if he or she repays the full amount of any lump-sum leave payment received.
+Upon re-employment by the University in a leave-accruing position within 100 days, all unpaid sick leave shall be restored to the faculty member unless they have received a lump sum payment for accrued sick leave.
+All unused sick leave is restored to a faculty member who repays the full amount of any lump-sum leave payment received.

-When a faculty member moves to a position outside the General Faculty and Administrative and Professional Classification Plan, the transfer of unused sick leave is governed by the rules of the plan to which he or she is transferring.
+When a faculty member moves into a different Classification Plan within the University, the transfer of unused sick leave is governed by the rules of the plan to which they are transferring.

 Payment for Unused Sick Leave

-A faculty member with fewer than 10 years of service who separates from employment is not paid for any unused sick leave.
+A faculty member who separates from employment with fewer than 10 years of service or who was hired after May 6, 2011, is not paid for any unused sick leave.

-All payments for unused sick leave authorized by Section 110.122, Florida Statutes, are made in lump sum and are not used in determining the average final compensation of a faculty member in any state administered retirement system.
-Faculty members shall not be carried on the payroll beyond the last official day of employment, except that a faculty member who is unable to perform duties because of a disability may be continued on the payroll until all sick leave is exhausted.
+All payments for unused sick leave are made in a lump sum and are not used in determining the average final compensation of a faculty member in any state-administered retirement system.

 Sick Leave Pool